jrhammond/EventNetworks/README.md

 'phoenixNet' contains the following functions:

-* 'phoenix_net' intakes a start date, end date, and event aggregation level as arguments, and outputs a list of dynamic network objects (tsna::networkDynamic).
+* 'phoenix_net' intakes a start date, end date, and event aggregation level as arguments, along with a pair of file directories containing Phoenix and ICEWS data sets as tabular files.
+This function outputs a two-element list of data.
+The first element is a data.table object giving daily event counts and overlapping reports between the two data sets.
+The second is a list of dynamic network objects (tsna::networkDynamic).
   Each dynamic network describes daily interactions along one CAMEO-coded event category or event root category between the 255 ISO-coded states in the international system.
   These are directed, binarized (1/0) networks, in which a tie between two states i and j